AnYa-international/Microsoft-365-Security/Office/README.md

 ## Shell Function.xlsm
 This Excel file contains a VBA script that utilizes the Shell function to open the Calculator application (calc.exe) when the file is opened.

+## WScript Shell.xlsm
+This Excel file contains a VBA script that utilizes the WScript.Shell object to open the Calculator application (calc.exe) when the file is opened.